NickKohse/sas/README.md

 - Send 5xx on any error encountered
 - Stream files so it works for large files
 - Make url paths wildcards so you can specify files to get in the url instead of form
-- Write simple test harness script
-- Return 404 if we get a request for a file/metadata that doesnt exist
 - Im memory metadata cache

 ## Rough Version Plan